Virginia v. John Brown: Execution

 Brown was the first person executed for treason in the history of the United States.
 He was hanged on December 2, 1859, at about 11:15 AM, in a vacant field several blocks away from the Jefferson County jail.
 According to the correspondent of the New York Times:

 According to jailer John Avis, Brown was the happiest man in Charles Town.

 Spectators

 Brown was not the only happy man present.
 For those who supported slavery, the execution of Brown was a momentous event.
 Finally abolitionists were starting to be dealt with appropriately.
 The rope with which Brown was to be hung, made of South Carolina cotton, as visitors were told, was on display in the Sheriff's office.
-The press was there in force.
+The Southern press was there in force.
 Hundreds of people visited the carpenter making Brown's coffin, asking for a piece of the board.
 Yet there were "very few strangers", according to a reporter who concealed his name.